 AS 1: Promoting Quality Care

 AS 2: Communication in Health, Social Care and Early Years Settings

 AS 3: Health and Well-Being (Examination)

-A2 1: Applied Research
+A2 2: Body Systems and Physiological Disorders

 A2 3: Providing Services (Examination)

 A2 5: Supporting the Family

 Assessment:

 There are three compulsory units at AS.
 Units 1 and 2 are internally assessed, that is, they are marked by the teacher and moderated by CCEA.
 Unit 3 is externally assessed by a 2-hour examination.
 At A2, Unit 3 is compulsory and is externally assessed by a 2-hour examination based on pre-release material.
 The award is completed by choosing any two of the remaining four A2 internal assessment units.

-Students must complete a compulsory one-week work placement.
-The Health and Social Care work placement areas that students could pick from are:

-Crèches, nursery schools or primary schools

-Dementia units

-Elderly care homes

-Youth work organisations = Extern dealing with mental health issues

-Special needs groups

-Disability groups Course Requirements:
+Course Requirements:

-- Students must have a high standard of English (A-C at GCSE)

-- A commitment to carry out independent research, to work hard both in class and at home and to meet deadlines.
+- Students must have a high standard of English (A-C at GCSE) - A commitment to carry out independent research, to work hard both in class and at home and to meet deadlines.
 Additional Information:

 The A level in Health and Social Care qualifies for UCAS points, so a student who completes it successfully could move on to study for a degree or BTEC HND in related subjects.

-Possible career options within Health and Social Care include, nursing, teaching, care manager, physiotherapy, occupational therapy and police service.

-For further and more specific guidance about what this subject entails please click on the following link:

-https://ccea.org.uk/downloads/docs/Support/Student%20Guidance/2020/ Health%20and%20Social%20Care%20%28Single%20Award%29%20Student %20Guide.pdf
+Possible career options within Health and Social Care include, nursing, teaching, care manager, physiotherapy, occupational therapy and police service For further and more specific guidance about what this subject entails please click on the following link: https://ccea.org.uk/downloads/docs/Support/Student%20Guidance/2020/ Health%20and%20Social%20Care%20%28Single%20Award%29%20Student %20Guide.pdf Health and Social Care DOUBLE Award (CCEA) (GCE) Leader of Learning// Miss C Henning Examination Boards & Syllabus // CCEA Double Award A-Level in Health and Social Care QAN Code AS Level: 601/8919/8 A2 Level: 601/8920/4 .....

-History (CCEA) (GCE)

-Leader of Learning // Mrs L Johnston

-Examination Board & Syllabus //

-CCEA A-level in History QAN Code: 601/8551/X

-Course Description: